desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 The subspace owner represents the wallet that owns the subspace.
 As the owner, this wallet will have the `EVERYTHING` permission always set, which allows it to perform any kind of operation within this subspace.

 ### Creator
-The address of the creator of the subspace.
+This address represents the creator of the subspace.
+Note that, once a subspace is created, the creator address can never change.
+However, if you want to transfer the ownership to another user you can use the [owner](#owner) field.

 ### Creation time
 The creation time of the subspace.